1. Assignment 1

 1.1.
 Provided Files

-Incomplete Digital files are provided for the questions for Part 2.
+Incomplete Digital files are provided for the questions for Parts 2 and 3.
 These files contain tests, designated space for building circuits, and labelled inputs and outputs.

 These files can be downloaded from here.